Delaware Route 48: Route description

 DE 48 begins at an intersection with DE 41 in Hockessin, heading southeast on Lancaster Pike, a two-lane undivided road.
-The road runs through wooded areas and residential development, crossing Loveville Road and Hyde Run before curving east and gaining a second westbound lane for trucks as it descends a hill.
+The road runs through wooded areas and residential development, crossing Loveville Road and Hyde Run before curving east and gaining a westbound truck lane as it descends a hill.
 The route widens into a four-lane divided highway before crossing the Wilmington and Western Railroad at-grade and Red Clay Creek.
 The road passes residential areas and business parks as it crosses Centerville Road.
 DE 48 crosses Little Mill Creek and comes to an intersection with DE 100/DE 141, at which point DE 100 forms a concurrency with DE 48.
 The two routes head southeast as a four-lane undivided road, crossing Chestnut Run and passing through residential and commercial areas.
 The road crosses an East Penn Railroad line at-grade and runs to the north of a cemetery, with DE 100 splitting from DE 48 by turning south on South Dupont Road as it passes south of the Cab Calloway School of the Arts and Charter School of Wilmington.

-DE 48 continues into the city of Wilmington as Lancaster Avenue and heads into urban areas of homes and businesses, with the eastbound direction narrowing to one lane at an intersection with Greenhill Avenue.
+DE 48 continues into the city of Wilmington as Lancaster Avenue and heads into urban areas of homes and businesses, with the eastbound direction narrowing to one lane at the intersection with Greenhill Avenue.
 Following this intersection, the route crosses over CSX's Philadelphia Subdivision railroad line on a bridge.
 The road narrows to two lanes and passes to the north of another cemetery.
 The route intersects DE 2, which follows the one-way pair of Lincoln Street northbound and Union Street southbound, in the Union Park Gardens neighborhood.

 At this point, DE 48 itself splits into a one-way pair that follows Lancaster Avenue eastbound and West Second Street westbound, with westbound DE 48 using westbound DE 2 (North Union Street) to get from West Second Street to Lancaster Avenue.
 The one-way pair carries two lanes in each direction.
 DE 48 continues into downtown Wilmington, where it crosses under a viaduct carrying I-95/US 202, with ramp connections to and from the southbound direction of I-95/US 202 via Jackson Street, which parallels I-95/US 202 to the west.